That's Just the Way It Is

-"That's Just the Way It Is" is a song by English drummer Phil Collins, released as a single in July 1990 from his fourth solo studio album, ...But Seriously (1989).
-The track features David Crosby on background vocals.
-The song was only released as a single in Europe and Australasia, while "Do You Remember?" was instead released in the United States.
+"That's Just the Way It Is" is a song by English musician Phil Collins, released as the fifth single from his fourth solo studio album, ...But Seriously (1989), in July 1990 by Virgin Records.
+The track features David Crosby on background vocals and is written by Collins and co-produced by him with Hugh Padgham.
+It was released as a single only in Europe, Australia and Japan, while "Do You Remember?" was instead released in the United States.
 The song reached number 26 in the UK Singles Chart.

 The song, according to Collins, is an anti-war ballad that heavily deals with The Troubles of Northern Ireland.
 The song itself was positively received by most critics.
 The B-side to the song was "Broadway Chorus", the demo version of "Something Happened on the Way to Heaven".

 Song information

 The song is an anti-war ballad, about the conflict in Northern Ireland, The Troubles.
 Phil Collins said of the song:

 David Crosby performs backing vocals on the song and duets with Collins several times.
 During live performances of the song, Collins would precede it with a monologue about what he thought were the "evils of war".
 The San Jose Mercury News criticized this, saying, "But instead of reinforcing his persona as rock's Good Old Bloke, it came across as a piece of show biz, as if he wasn't feeling it but simply reading it."
 The B-side of the single was "Broadway Chorus", a demo version of another hit single from the album, "Something Happened on the Way to Heaven".